-Yanks rally, beat Indians 10-9 to reach ALDS vs rival Rays
+Yanks sweep Indians 10-9 in draining game, meet Rays in ALDS

 “When we’re right,” Boone said before Game 2, “it doesn’t matter where we are.”

-Down 8-6 and their postseason in jeopardy of a quick ending, the Indians tied it in the seventh on pinch-hitter Jordan Luplow’s two-out, two-run double off right-hander Jonathan Loaisiga following a gutty move by Indians acting manager Sandy Alomar Jr.
+Down 8-6 and their postseason in jeopardy of a quick ending, the Indians tied it in the seventh on pinch-hitter Jordan Luplow’s two-out, two-run double off right-hander Jonathan Loaisiga following a gutty move by Alomar.

-With two on, Alomar, who has filled in most of the season while Terry Francona deals with health issues, sent Luplow to the plate instead of Josh Naylor, who became the first player in major league history to get five hits in his first five postseason plate appearances.
+With two on, Alomar sent Luplow to the plate instead of Josh Naylor, who became the first player in major league history to get five hits in his first five postseason plate appearances.

-Luplow smoked a ball to center that went over Aaron Hicks’ head and brought in two to tie it, sending Cleveland’s bench into a frenzy.
+Luplow smoked a ball to center that went over Aaron Hicks’ head and brought in two, sending Cleveland’s bench into a frenzy.

 A two-time All-Star, Sánchez was benched for the opener after hitting .147 over 60 games, and he batted ninth for the first time in his career in Game 2.

-But he rewarded Boone’s faith by connecting in the sixth inning off Indians rookie Triston McKenzie with a wind-aided shot to right that barely cleared the wall and snapped a 6-all tie.
+But he rewarded Boone’s faith by connecting in the sixth inning off Indians rookie Triston McKenzie with a wind-aided shot to right to tie it 6-all.

-Before the game, Boone said he was playing Sánchez because “I know the impact he can have with certainly one swing.”
+“He’s shown me a lot the last couple of days,” Boone said of his embattled catcher.

-The Indians will now head into an offseason of uncertainty.
+The Indians head into an offseason of uncertainty.

-All-Star shortstop Francisco Lindor went 1 for 8 in the series and may have played his last game in Cleveland The Indians have him under contract for one more season, but he’s turned down several offers and the club may have no choice but to trade him before he’s a free agent.
+All-Star shortstop Francisco Lindor went 1 for 8 in the series and might have played his last game in Cleveland.
+The Indians have him under control for one more season, but he’s turned down several contract offers and the club may have no choice but to trade him before he becomes a free agent.

-Trailing 6-4, the Indians chased Yankees starter Masahiro Tanaka and tied it in the fifth on Jose Ramirez’s two-run double — his 14th straight hit for extra bases.

-The Yankees had rallied from a 4-0 deficit to take a 5-4 lead in the fourth on Urshela’s grand slam, which looked as if it might haunt Cleveland fans for years.

 ANOTHER CHANCE